DanielCoulbourne/laravel-rate-limited-imports/README.md

 - **Load Testing**: Test how your client handles large datasets
 - **Error Handling**: Test 429 response handling and retry mechanisms
 - **Integration Testing**: Use as a mock API in your test suites
+- **Learning Saloon**: Complete working example of a production-ready Saloon client

 ## Project Structure